syncfusion-content/wpf-docs/wpf/SfTreeGrid/Selection.md

 You can enable/disable the selection when the mouse button is in pressed state by setting the [AllowSelectionOnPointerPressed](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfGridBase~AllowSelectionOnPointerPressed.html) property.

-When the [SelectionMode](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfGridBase~SelectionMode.html) is set to [Extended](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridSelectionMode.html), you can select multiple rows by clicking on any cell along with <kbd>ctrl</kbd> and <kbd>Shift</kbd> key.
-When you click a cell along with <kbd>Ctrl</kbd> key, you can select or deselect the particular row.
-When you click a6 cell along with <kbd>Shift</kbd> key, you can select the range rows from the pressed cell to the current cell.
+When the [SelectionMode](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfGridBase~SelectionMode.html) is set to [Extended](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridSelectionMode.html), you can select multiple rows by clicking on any cell along with `ctrl` and `Shift` key.
+When you click a cell along with `Ctrl` key, you can select or deselect the particular row.
+When you click a6 cell along with `Shift` key, you can select the range rows from the pressed cell to the current cell.

 ### Customizing mouse and keyboard behaviors